 Wales boss Chris Coleman tells me he does not think Gareth Bale will move from Real Madrid.
 Also WANTS him to stay there. — Rob Phillips (@robphillipshere) May 26, 2015

 If everything seems a little vague, mysterious and unknowable for Bale in Madrid, with Wales it’s an entirely different story.
-When he comes back to Cardiff, Bale usually appears to relax with his long-term football mates; other guys he grew up playing with across a relatively small patch of south Wales, knowing and relishing that he’s the main man.
-It might feel for Bale like returning to a club from international duty, rather than the other way around.
+When he comes back to Cardiff, Bale usually appears to relax with his long-term football mates; people he grew up playing with across a relatively small patch of south Wales, knowing and relishing that he’s the main man.
+It might feel like returning to a club from international duty, rather than the other way around.

 The Belgium match on Friday will see Bale win his 50th cap for Wales, an impressive tally for a 25 year-old.
 That number of appearances bears testament to a proud commitment to the Welsh cause that began back in May 2006, aged 16, when he was brought on against Trinidad & Tobago and assisted the winning goal.
 If fit, it seems he will always return for a Wales match, however meaningful the contest, or however full the ground is likely to be.